Amitriptyline Patient Tips

 Response and Effectiveness

-- Peak concentrations reached in 4 to 8 hours.
-Metabolized to an active metabolite (nortriptyline) so effects are long-lasting.
-Antidepressant effect may take several weeks to develop.
+- Peak concentrations of amitriptyline are reached within 4 to 8 hours.
+Metabolized to an active metabolite (nortriptyline) so the effects of amitriptyline are long-lasting.
+The antidepressant effect may take several weeks to develop.

 More about amitriptyline